Jahans3/Implement.js/README.md

 4. unit tests

 ###### What is Implements.js?
 Implements is library that attempts to bring interfaces to JavaScript.
-Simply define an interface, and call `implements` on a class or object to ensure it implements the given interface.
+Simply define an interface, and call `implements` on a class or object to ensure it implement the given interface.
 ```
 class Hello {
     greeting = 'hello'